-DESCRIPTION ROLE OF TRUST BOARD DELI EGATION OF AUTHO RITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors ensuring that they are delivered on time and within costs.
+DESCRIPTION ROLE OF TRUST BOARD DELEGATION OF AUTHORITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors with payments over the life of the lease over £2m.
+The Finance and Investment Committee to approve business over £2m prior to Board approval. expenditure priorities and the effect that each has on plans Responsible for the management of capital schemes and for ensuring that they are delivered on time and within costs.
 Ensure that capital investment is not undertaken without available of resources to finance all revenue consequences.
 Ensure that a business case is produced for each proposal.
-Maintenance of asset register (on advice from the Director of Finance) Overall responsibility for fixed assets. of all land and buildings. - to prepare reports on the purchase/sale of land - to approve procedure for reconciling balance on fixed asset accounts in ledgers against balance on fixed asset registers. - to calculate and pay capital charges in accordance with Dept. of Health requirements. - to approve of fixed asset control procedure.
-The Director of Finance is responsible for the day to day management of Waterloo and Devons Road sites.
-11 CAPITAL EXPENDITURE (other than land and buildings) a Acquisitions Approval of capital expenditure in excess of £1m on high risk projects or complex transactions following consideration of the Outline Business Case, Full Business Case and Strategic Outline Case.
-Approves arrangements, in conjunction with the Chairman, of an acquisition in excess £100,000 up to £250,000 Finance and Investment Committee to approve the acquisitions of up to £1m following consideration of business cases.
-Acquisitions must comply with the Secretary of State delegated limits and procedures that may be in force from time to time.
+Maintenance of asset register (on advice from the Director of Finance and Performance) Overall responsibility for fixed assets. - to advise the Board through the submission of reports. -to be responsible for the day to day management of all land and buildings. - to prepare reports on the purchase/sale of land Director of Finance & Performance- to approve procedure for reconciling balance on fixed asset accounts in ledgers against balance on fixed asset registers. - to calculate and pay capital charges in accordance with Dept. of Health requirements. - to approve of fixed asset control procedure.
+15. CAPITAL EXPENDITURE and DISPOSALS Trust Board approves Annual Capital Plan as part of the Integrated Financial Plan Executive Management Team to approve spend Acquisitions must comply with the

-DESCRIPTION ROLE OF TRUST BOARD DEL DELEGATION OF AUTHORITY TO Chairman Chief Executive Directors In accordance with the SHA's delegated limits and procedures approval of SOC, OBC and FBC to be obtained.
-Approval for all Investment decision above £3 million rests with the SHA. b Disposals (with the exception of land and buildings) Approve of disposals with an Open Market Value (OMV) of more than £1 million following consideration of the submitted Outline Business Case (OBC) and Full Business Case (FBC).
-Approve of disposals on high risk projects or complex transactions following consideration of the OBC, FBC and Strategic Outline Case.
-Approves disposals, along with 1 Executive Director and the Director of Finance (not being the same person), with an OMV of between £250,000 and £1 million, following consideration of the submitted Combined Business Case.
-One Executive Director and the Director of Finance may approve disposals with an OMV of up to £250,000 following consideration of the submitted AFA.
-Disposals must comply with the Secretary of State delegated limits and procedures that may be in force from time to time, including a maximum value for freely disposable assets of £1 million.
-12. BANKING Approves the Banking arrangements Director of Finance - is responsible for managing the LAS's banking arrangements and advising on the provision of banking
+DESCRIPTION ROLE OF TRUST BOARD DELEGATION OF AUTHORITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors a.
+Acquisitions before the start of the financial year.
+Trust Board to approve individual projects between £2m and £5m and review and seek approval for spend over £5m from the NTDA, following review by the Finance & Investment Committee.
+Finance & Investment Committee a) to review Gnamhan of less than £2m within the Plan and review all other spend.
+Secretary of State delegated limits and procedures that may be in force from time to time.
+In accordance with delegated limits and procedures approval of SOC, OBC and FBC to be obtained.
+Approval for all Investment decisions above £5 million rests spend of less than £2m within the Plan and b) approve spend of less than £2m if not within the Plan, following review by EMT Finance & Investment Committee to review all spend between £2m and £5m and over £5m with the NTDA. b.
+Disposals Approve of disposals with an Open Market Value (OMV) of more than £1 million following consideration of the submitted Outline Business Case (OBC) and Full Business Case (FBC).
+Approves disposals, along with 1 Executive Director and the Director of Finance and Performance (not being the same person), with an OMV of between £250,000 and £1 One Executive Director and the Director of Finance and Performance may approve disposals with an OMV of up to £250,000 following consideration of the submitted AFA.
+Disposals must comply with the NTDA delegated limits and procedures that may be in force from time to time, including a maximum value for